banea-radu/Angula-SA-Project/README.md

 ## TODO:
--> NEXT: sessions - list table with edit/delete
 Critical:
 - Fix "401 Unauthorized" from firebase issue when opening app
 - Fix safari issue: cannot open datepicker
 - log for every db action

 - Subscriptions
+	- clients table: freeze table headers
 	- sessions
-		- list table with edit/delete
 		- freeze table header
-		- filter sessions by clientId and datePaid
+		- filter sessions by clientId and datePaid (last 2 months only)
-	- freeze table headers
 - PWA
+- Feedback:
+	- QR code for client pressence
+	- negative sessions
+	- list of remaining sessions needed? easier way of consuming a session?
 - Refactor API calls from all previous section in my account
 - Hide Newsletter and Links footer when in My Account page
 - Loading screen on API calls